hurui200320/nsg/doc/nikon-z-gps.md

 1. Scan for a Nikon camera advertising the smart-device service UUID.
 2. Connect, discover the service, subscribe to the PAIR indications and the success notification.
 3. Perform the 5-stage Blowfish-based pairing handshake.
-4. Wait for the `01 00` success notification.
+4. Wait for the `01 00` success notification (some cameras omit this; proceed when the stage-5 write is acknowledged).
 5. Write the controller’s friendly name to the `ID` characteristic.
+6. **Pair the camera over Bluetooth Classic.** The camera exposes a different classic Bluetooth address than its BLE address, and it only becomes discoverable after the BLE handshake completes.
+The phone must close its BLE GATT connection and then discover/bond the classic address.
+7. Reconnect to the camera over BLE (the address may be a new random address on each session).
-6. Send the GPS payload on the `GEO` characteristic whenever a fresh fix is available.
+8. Send the GPS payload on the `GEO` characteristic whenever a fresh fix is available.

 ---